paulschick/meteorite-tracker/notes/apd-module/01-main-functionality/04-12-27-2020-mapping-through-requests.md

   - Added optional `copyright` member to `IApd` interface
     - `copyright?:string;`
 - Hooked up the Observables to the meteorite-thumbnail component just by switching the ngFor to refer to the array in astronomy-pics-list.component.
 - Cleaned up the files, ready to merge

+Alright, merged, pushed, deleted temp branches, deleted current development branch, re-created dev branch and currently active for next steps.

+### End of this note section

+folder org -> notes

+notes/apd-module/01-main-functionality -> holds 01-04 (up to current)
+notes/apd-module/02-astronomy-pics-detail-view -> 05 (next) - *n*